Dao-Ho/Dao-Ho/resume.md

-My name is Dao, currently a student studying Computer Science and Business Administration at Northeastern University
+My name is Dao, currently a student studying Computer Science and Business Administration at Northeastern University.